Inferring Expected Runtimes of Probabilistic Integer Programs Using Expected Sizes

-This section recapitulates the concepts from probability theory that we use in this work.\oldcomment{\todo{Check which concepts are not needed in this section and remove them.}} We first introduce measurable spaces and $\sigma$-fields in \cref{sigma-Fields} and present probability spaces in \cref{Probability Spaces}.
+This section recapitulates the concepts from probability theory that we use in this work.
+We first introduce measurable spaces and $\sigma$-fields in \cref{sigma-Fields} and present probability spaces in \cref{Probability Spaces}.
 Integrals of arbitrary measures are defined in \cref{sec:integral_arbitrary_measure}.
 Finally, we define random variables and expected values in \cref{Random Variables} and conditional expected values in \cref{Conditional Expected Values}.